 Across the top of each post, a 2×4 board or metal bracket is bolted to which to anchor the trellis wires.
 Each trellis wire (4/32 in. or 5/32 in. airplane cable) is anchored to one endpost with an eye bolt and to the other endpost through a cable tightener.
 There is one cable for each row of plants.
 Each plant is trained to the trellis cables using polypropylene twine.

-In a rockwool or perlite house, water enters the house directly from the well, is mixed with fertilizer stocks by proportioners or injectors and applied to each plant via drip or micro-irrigation emitters.
+In a solid media house, water enters the house directly from the well, is mixed with fertilizer stocks by proportioners or injectors and applied to each plant via drip or micro-irrigation emitters.
 A backflow prevention system (check valve, pressure relief, and low pressure drain) are required for systems in which fertilizer will be injected.
 The water from the well should be filtered (150 mesh) to prevent damage to the fertilizer proportioners.
 A union connection installed before all major components will allow them to be removed for maintenance.
 Proportioners usually operate on a pressure differential basis so that installation in parallel is probably preferred over series.
 Nutrient solution should be filtered (150 mesh) prior to application to the plants.
 A pressure regulator should be installed to ensure the desired pressure in the greenhouse irrigation system.